rkwai/ai-cursor-rules/README.md

 npm install -g ai-cursor-rules
 ```

-Then, run it within any project directory to apply the rules:
+Then, run it within any project directory to apply the rules and copy the documentation:

 ```bash
 ai-cursor-rules
 ```

-This provides a convenient way to quickly set up any project with your standardized Cursor AI rules.
+This provides a convenient way to quickly set up any project with your standardized Cursor AI rules and their accompanying documentation.